 Format: incorporeal; Location: Defensive Abilities.

 Natural Attacks Most creatures possess one or more natural attacks (attacks made without a weapon).
-These attacks fall into one of two categories, primary and secondary attacks.
+These attacks fall into one of two categories: primary or secondary attacks.
 Primary attacks are made using the creature's full base attack bonus and add the creature's full Strength bonus on damage rolls.
 Secondary attacks are made using the creature's base attack bonus –5 and add only 1/2 the creature's Strength bonus on damage rolls.
 If a creature has only one natural attack, it is always made using the creature's full base attack bonus and adds 1-1/2 times the creature's Strength bonus on damage rolls.
 This increase does not apply if the creature has multiple attacks but only takes one.
 If a creature has only one type of attack, but has multiple attacks per round, that attack is treated as a primary attack, regardless of its type.
-The natural attacks by size table lists some of the most common types of natural attacks and their classifications.
+Table 3–1 lists some of the most common types of natural attacks and their classifications.

 Some creatures treat one or more of their attacks differently, such as dragons, which always receive 1-1/2 times their Strength bonus on damage rolls with their bite attack.
 These exceptions are noted in the creature's description.

 Some creatures do not have natural attacks.
 These creatures can make unarmed strikes just like humans do.
-See the natural attacks by size table for typical damage values for natural attacks by creature size.
+See Table 3–1 for typical damage values for natural attacks by creature size.

 Format: bite +5 (1d6+1), 2 claws +5 (1d4+2), 4 tentacles +0 (1d4+1); Location: Melee and Ranged.